I’m repairing a gorgeous Accuphase E-202 integrated amplifier and there’s a need for careful transistor matching in audio gear like this.

 Then you get testing, recording results as you go.
 The idea for differential pairs is to match current gain or hFE as closely as possible, within 1 or 2 if possible.
 It’s also best not to hold the transistors when testing, as this changes their hFE.

 I replaced some complementary pairs in this E-202, plus some differential pairs.
-Not all of them needed replacing, but whilst I was inside, I went ahead and did it anyway.
+Not all of them needed replacing, but I did so because the repair brief here made it prudent to do so.
 Two pairs of transistors on the protection board were especially important in this repair and one device was leaky.
 In the end, I tested all eight and replaced five transistors in the circuit.

-With the correct approach, it’s possible to fix most semiconductor problems one might find even in old equipment like this E-202.
+With the correct approach, it’s possible to fix almost all semiconductor problems even in old equipment like this E-202.
 I keep stock of replacements for all the devices in these lovely amplifiers.

 Installing several matched pairs of devices greatly improved the overall performance of the amp and the protection circuit now runs reliably.
-The unit will run and sound so much better with correctly matched parts.
+The unit will run and sound better with correctly matched parts.